- +49 241 80 49790

 - Send Email

 Three different sources deliver data that can be used for monitoring purposes.
-86 facades ventilation units deliver eleven values each.
-The above mentioned user-installed monitoring system provides altogether about 200 data points.
+86 facade ventilation units deliver eleven values each.
+The above mentioned user-installed monitoring system provides about 200 data points altogether.
 The building management system delivers more than 800 data objectives via OPC server integrated in the SCADA system.
-Moreover, system status information like switch-Booleans as well as control parameters and set values and are taken.
+Moreover, system status information like switch-Booleans as well as control parameters and set values are taken.
 The data is centrally stored in a SQL data base.
 It can be accessed for system maintenance, malfunction analysis, simulation validation, building optimization or further thinkable energy and comfort related statistics.

 Monitoring of Geothermal ProbesE.ON ERC

-The energy flows inside the geothermal probe field are measured by the different methods.
+The energy flows inside the geothermal probe field are measured by different methods.
 The energy flow from every probe into the building is measured by metering the mass flow and the temperatures of the supplying and returning brine.
-Additionally the thermal condition of each probe is measured with distributed temperature sensing (DTS) cables.
-With these DTS cables the temperature distribution inside the probe can be measured along the total probe of length with a spatial resolution of 0.2 m.
+Additionally, the thermal condition of each probe is measured with distributed temperature sensing (DTS) cables.
+With these DTS cables, the temperature distribution inside the probe can be measured along the total probe of length with a spatial resolution of 0.2 m.
 The third measurement method is the electrical resistivity tomogram of two geothermal probes.
-With this method the temperature distribution of the whole probe field can be evaluated.
+With this method, the temperature distribution of the whole probe field can be evaluated.